 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your online BS in Management Information Systems degree at SNHU include:

 Management information systems professionals work with business managers and IT teams to help organizations become more effective and efficient through improved decision-making.
-According to the U.S Bureau of Labor Statistics, employment of computer and information managers is projected to grow 15 percent by 2024, and computer systems analysts jobs will grow 21 percent.*
+According to the U.S. Bureau of Labor Statistics, employment of computer and information managers is projected to grow 12% by 2026, and computer systems analysts jobs will grow 9% in the same time period.*